-You can schedule an assessment for classes between 3rd-12th grades.
-There are a couple of ways to do this.
+You can schedule an assessment for classes between 3rd-12th grades a couple of ways:

-2. Alternatively, you can go to the Library > search "assessment" in the search bar, or click the Assessment Series filter on the left under Content Type.
-Then you'll see the three Assessment Series tests and can click the Schedule link at the bottom of each one.
+2. Alternatively, you can go to the Library > search "assessment" in the search bar, or check the Assessment Series box under Content Type.
+You will then see the three Assessment Series tests and can click the Schedule link at the bottom of each one.

-Finally, from the specific assessment's Scheduling page, you can schedule that assessment for one class or multiple classes at a time.
-Choose the class(es) for which you wish to schedule the test, the class' grade level (NOT reading level), the class term length (this is a step that many teachers miss), and the test date.
-We will ask you to confirm the details you've chosen when you click SCHEDULE as you will not be able to edit the details later.
-If you choose a test date in the future, your students will not see or be able to complete their assessment until that test date arrives.
+Finally, from the Schedule page, you can schedule the assessment for one class or multiple classes at a time.
+Choose the class(es) for which you wish to schedule the test, whether to "Assign by student grade level" or "Assign Xth grade to all students," and the test start date.
+We will ask you to confirm the details you've chosen when you click Schedule, but you will be able to edit the details later.
+Please note: if you choose a test date in the future, your students will not see or be able to complete their assessment until that test date arrives.